 Many owners assume that if their dog were offered a choice between wet and dry dog food, they’d always opt for the wet as it looks closer to their natural diet.
 This doesn’t mean they wouldn’t enjoy the dry food; the variety available today is designed with dogs in mind and packed with wonderful fats and oils that attract even the fussiest of dogs.

 Wet foods are a popular choice for many dogs.
 As the cooking process kills all micro-organisms, wet dog food doesn’t need any added preservatives.
 However, as wet foods contain so much more water, the serving quantities are a little higher than dry dog food which can make them a more expensive option.
 Wet foods might also have a shorter shelf life due to the lack of preservatives, but this is easy to manage with a carefully scheduled shopping list or by taking advantage of our On Repeat ordering service.

 The additional water in wet dog food is also a great bonus if you struggle getting your dog to drink enough water.

 Is a wet food diet bad for my dog's teeth?

-It's a common misconception that dry food can be better for your dog's teeth.
-Whilst it's true the crunch from dry food can help with dental care, you should never rely on your dog's food alone to keep their teeth in shape.
-After all, you wouldn't substitute brushing your teeth with a bowl of dry cereal no matter how healthy it was would you?
+It’s a common misconception that you must feed dry food to cater to your dog’s teeth.
+Whilst it’s true the crunch from dry food can help with dental care, you should never rely on your dog’s food alone to keep their teeth in shape.
+After all, you wouldn’t substitute brushing your teeth with a bowl of dry cereal no matter how healthy it was would you?

-So long as your dog gets to chew on a healthy dental stick frequently, has the occasional raw (dog friendly) bone to chew and you're keeping an eye on their teeth and getting the doggy toothbrush and toothpaste out when needed, there's no need to worry about their wet food diet.
+So long as your dog gets to gnaw on a healthy dental chew frequently, has the occasional raw (dog friendly) bone to chomp on and you’re keeping an eye on their teeth and getting the doggy toothbrush and toothpaste out when needed, there’s no need to worry about their wet food diet.